15 March - 18 April 2023

 Grant period: 6-12 months

-Grant amount: Maximum 120 000 SEK per month for the stay
+Grant amount: Maximum 120 000 SEK per month during the visit

 Specific instructions for the call

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 In order for a person to access the call and start the application process, they have to be authorised to create organisation applications on the organisation’s Prisma account.
 If this is not the same person who will be the project leader and responsible for completing the application, the project leader must be invited to the application once the process has been started (see under the heading “Applicant” below, and under the tab “Participants” in the application form).

 The following requirements must be fulfilled in order for the organisation to be eligible to apply for the grant.
 We carry out checks, and reject applications that do not fulfil the requirements.

 The visiting researcher shall be an internationally prominent researcher focusing on one or more of the following areas: